 \end{example}

-Some essential relations exist for the $G$-cobordism over the M\"obius strip and the Klein bottle.
-For instance, in Figure \ref{figr6}, we see how a $G$-cobordism over Klein bottle is the product of two $G$-cobordisms over the M\"obius strip.
+Certain relations hold among $G$-cobordisms over the M\"obius strip and the Klein bottle.
+For instance, Figure \ref{figr6} shows that a Klein bottle $G$-cobordism decomposes as the union of two M\"obius strip $G$-cobordisms.

-In what follows, we use the notion of $G$-cobordism to say when a free action over a surface equivariantly bounds.
+We now use the notion of $G$-cobordism to characterize when a free $G$-action on a surface bounds equivariantly.